Energy Flexibility Stage

 Stephen Haben, Senior AI Consultant - Energy Systems Catapult

-Elizabeth Allkins, Former Director of Future Energy - OVO
+Elizabeth Allkins, Director - Energy Elizabeth

 Exploring the latest advancements using forecasting in the DSO